MrBelon/Bexelon/README.md

 ## Features

-- Install a new DayZ server or add this script to an existing server
+- Install a new DayZ server or add Bexelon to an existing server
 - Choose between your own local mod list or an online Steam mod Collection (from Steam Workshop)
 - Enable or disable Battleye Anti-Cheat
 - Auto-update mods from Steam Workshop and DayZ Server when the the script is executed and at every server reboot